Code-Institute-Submissions/Jikazu-wowquiz/README.md

 5. At the ”Source” section choose ”main” as Branch and root as folder and click ”Save”
 6. The website will deploy and the pages refreshes to provide the live link to the project.

-The live link can be found here: https://jikazu.github.io/dunka-dungeons/
+The live link can be found here: https://jikazu.github.io/wowquiz/

 ## Content

 - All content on this site has been produced by the author of this project.
 - The icons in the footer was taken from [Font Awesome](https://fontawesome.com/).

-## Media

 ## Credits